rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 <a name="3.21.4.1">3.21.4.1</a> Designations of edition normally include either the word “edition” (or its equivalent in other languages), or a related term such as “revision” or “issue.”

 <a name="3.21.4.2">3.21.4.2</a> Treat a phrase such as “newly printed” as a Designation of edition unless it is
 part of a statement being transcribed in the production, publication, distribution, or manufacture elements.
-In case of doubt, treat such a statement as a Designation of edition.
+In case of doubt, treat such a statement as a designation of edition.

 >Example:
 ><CITE>Newly imprinted</CITE>

 ## 3.21.5 Words such as “impression” or “printing”

 <a name="3.21.5.1">3.21.5.1</a> Use judgment in transcribing statements containing words such as “impression” or “printing” as a Designation of edition.
 In publications from the hand‐press era, such statements usually signal a new edition or issue.
-In these cases, the statement may properly be considered a Designation of edition.
+In these cases, the statement may properly be considered a designation of edition.

 <a name="3.21.5.2">3.21.5.2</a> For publications from the machine‐press era or publications manufactured by the process of engraving, statements containing words such as “impression” or “printing” are more likely to indicate that the publication is simply a new impression of the same edition.